brownrw8/great-big-example-application/README.md

     3. If you want a job making commercial-grade code, you should study commercial-grade code, not tutorial-grade code.
 Perfect practice makes perfect.

-    4. A tutorial contains some parts related to the lesson and some ancillary parts that are there to make the example work.
+    4. Each tutorial contains some parts related to the lesson and some ancillary parts that are there to make the example work.
 The ancillary parts will differ from tutorial to tutorial.
-So with each new tutorial you need to re-learn these unrelated things in order to understand the concept subject matter.
-With a unified, big example, you only need to learn these parts once.
+So with each new tutorial you need to re-learn these off-topic things in order to understand the lesson's subject matter.
+With a single, unified, big example that is used to teach every concept, you only need to learn these parts once.

     5. Tutorials show you how you *can* use a feature of the technology but often they do so in situations when in real life you would not do things that way.
 This can cost a lot of time.
 It's just as important to know when to use a technology's features as it is to know how.

-    6. If you want to know how fast an app using a particular technology will build, run and test in your development environment before investing the time to learn it - and you should - then you need source code for a big app before you even write Hello World.
+    6. If you want to know how fast an app using a particular technology will build, run and test in your development environment before investing the time to learn it, then you need source code for a big app before you even write Hello World.

     7. If you want to know the complexity limits a technology will place on your app before you commit to using it, there's no better way than to see a complex example made with that technology.